Posted in:

 Can I cash frozen pensions from old employers?

-Under the Pensions Act of 1998, employers automatically enrol you in a workplace pension scheme.
+Under the Pensions Act of 1998, employers automatically enroll you in a workplace pension scheme.

 It means that you might accumulate several pension pots throughout your working lifetime.
-You might ask yourself, can I withdraw my workplace pension from a previous employer, and the answer is yes, you can.
-However, the same tax charges apply if you try withdrawing money before turning 55.
+You might ask yourself, can I withdraw my workplace pension from a previous employer, and the answer is the same as above.
+Only in exceptional circumstances..
 However, you do have other options.

-If it is a defined contribution benefit scheme, it may have unique benefits, so think before you act or seek professional financial advice.
+If it is a defined contribution benefit scheme, it may have unique benefits, so do your research before you act or seek professional financial advice.

 If you are going to transfer pensions for amalgamation purposes, you’ll find some helpful advice on the Gov.UK website.